24/11/2025

 Digital Light Processing (DLP)

-Digital light processing is similar to SLA in that it cures liquid resin using light.
-The primary difference between the two technologies is that DLP uses a digital light projector screen whereas SLA uses a UV laser.
-This means DLP 3D printers can image an entire layer of the build all at once, resulting in faster build speeds.
-While frequently used for rapid prototyping, the higher throughput of DLP printing makes it suitable for low-volume production runs of plastic parts.
+Digital light processing is similar to stereolithography in that it cures liquid resin using light.
+The key difference is that DLP uses a digital light projector, while SLA uses a UV laser.
+Imaging an entire layer at once increases build speed.
+While often used for rapid prototyping, the higher throughput makes DLP suitable for low volume production of plastic parts.

 Multi Jet Fusion (MJF)